ryanlow1111/myRecipe_Collection_Management_App/README.md

 # myRecipe Collection Management App
 My final year project in University Tunkul Abdul Rahman (UTAR)

-This project built with Koltin and Firebase as the database
+This project built with Kotlin and Firebase as the database

 The app can create, edit, and remove recipe